madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

     .remove_wire(wire=None)
         Removes the connected wire from the connection.
 The wire parameter is used for Spiders that need specification on what wire to remove.

-        :param wire - Wire object to be removed from Connection (if dealing with Spider sub-class)
+        Parameters:
+            wire (Wire): Used when dealing with Spider (not Connection).
+It is the wire that will be removed from the Spider.
+                          If dealing with a Connection, this parameter will have no function.

     .select()
         Turns the color of the connection circle green.